aws/codecatalyst-blueprints/packages/blueprints/sam-serverless-app/README.md

-## About this Blueprint
+## This Blueprint

 This Blueprint generates an AWS Serverless Application Model (SAM) project.

-A serverless application is a combination of Lambda functions, event sources, and other resources that work together to perform tasks.
-Note that a serverless application is more than just a Lambda function—it can include additional resources such as APIs, databases, and event source mappings.
-For more information on serverless applications, see the [AWS Serverless Application Model (SAM) Developer Guide](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html)
+A serverless application is a combination of AWS Lambda functions, event sources, and other resources that work together to perform tasks.
+A serverless application can also include additional resources such as APIs, databases, and event source mappings.
+For more information on serverless applications, see the
+[AWS Serverless Application Model (SAM) Developer Guide](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html)

-The project uses an Amazon CodeCatalyst environment to deploy a SAM application with Lambda and API Gateway to a CloudFront URL.
-Your Amazon
+The project uses an Amazon CodeCatalyst environment to deploy a SAM application with AWS Lambda and Amazon API Gateway to an Amazon CloudFront URL.
-CodeCatalyst environment requires an AWS account connection to be set up for your organization, along with an IAM role configured for your project workflow.
-After you create your project, you can view the repository, source code, and CI/CD workflow for your project.
-After your workflow runs successfully, your deployed CDK application URL is available under the output for your workflow.
+After you create your project, you can view the repository, source code, and continuous integration and continuous delivery (CI/CD) workflow for your project.
+After your workflow runs successfully, your deployed AWS Cloud Development Kit (CDK) application URL is available under the output for your workflow.

 ### Architecture overview